drewwiens-hobby-projects/node-led-sign/README.md

 ## Instructions
 1. Edit serial port name in index.js if yours is not ttyUSB0.
 Use COM names in Windows, e.g. COM1.
 2. Run `yarn` to install dependencies into node_modules folder.
 3. Run `yarn start` to run the script.
-Scrolls "HELLO WORLD!!!" across the sign.
+Shows "HELLO WORLD!!!" on the sign.

 ## Requirements
 * Node.js